-The comments come just a few days after Alibaba opened a data center in Silicon Valley—its first on U.S. turf in a cloud market dominated by Amazon, Google and Microsoft.
+The comments come just a few days after Alibaba opened a —its first on U.S. turf in a cloud market dominated by Amazon, Google and Microsoft.

 But Ethan Yu, the international head of Alibaba's cloud division, Aliyun, told CNBC that the company was not in competition with its U.S. counterparts.

 "The public cloud business is growing exponentially.
 There is just huge room for everyone to grow.
 We are trying to position differently from our friends in this area.
 We would not call them competitors," Yu said in an interview at tech trade fair CeBit, in Hanover, Germany.

 Alibaba's cloud computing business accounts for just 1 percent of the company's total revenue, brining in $58 million for the New York-listed technology giant in the three months to December, according to a results filing.

 This represented 85 percent year-on-year growth in the division, highlighting the rapid expansion of cloud services for Alibaba.

 Alibaba has four data centers in China, one in Hong Kong, and one in the U.S. Yu would not reveal where the next one would open but said the company had its eye on the American market.